On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Definitions and notations

-This estimator is a multivariate analog of the type-3 estimator originally defined by \citet[p.~27]{MR564251}, where the fixed weight function $w$ is replaced by a Dirichlet kernel whose parameters locally adapt with the position of the estimation point~$\bb{s}$ on the simplex.

-In particular, the Dirichlet kernel parameters are chosen so that the mode is equal to $\bb{s}$.
-Also, as $b \to 0$, the mean of the kernel asymptotically equals $\bb{s}$, and the variance approaches zero, causing the kernel to concentrate more and more around $\bb{s}$ as the bandwidth shrinks.
-These properties are demonstrated by \citet[p.~7]{MR4319409}.
+This estimator is a multivariate analog of the type-3 estimator originally defined by \citet[p.~27]{MR564251}, where the fixed weight function $w$ is replaced by a Dirichlet kernel whose parameters locally adapt with the position of the estimation point~$\bb{s}\in \mathcal{S}_d$.
+In particular, the Dirichlet-kernel parameters $\bb{\alpha} = \bb{s} / b + \bb{1}$ and $\beta = (1 - \|\bb{s}\|_1) / b + 1$ are chosen so that, as $b \to 0$, the mean and variance of the Dirichlet kernel are asymptotically equal to $\bb{s}$ and zero, respectively.
+As a result, the kernel concentrates more and more around $\bb{s}$ as the smoothing parameter shrinks.
+These properties were established in \cite[p.~7]{MR4319409}.
+Note that the mode is exactly equal to $\bb{s}$.